leangjia/blender_docs/manual/getting_started/configuration/hardware.rst

 .. note::

-   If you are missing an input device such as a mouse or numpad Blender can change its :doc:`keymap </interface/keymap/blender_default>` to emulate these devices.
+   If you are missing an input device such as a mouse or numpad you can change Blender's :doc:`keymap </interface/keymap/blender_default>` to emulate these devices.
    Settings to enable this can be found in the :doc:`Input Preferences </editors/preferences/input>`.